How Antidepressants Work

 But these drugs do not work right away.
 It may take 1 to 3 weeks before you start to feel better and even longer before you feel the full benefit.
 It's not common, but some people don't improve with antidepressants and need to try other treatments with their doctor.

 Do You Need to Switch?

-If your symptoms have not improved after three weeks, be candid with your doctor.
-Your dose may need to be adjusted or the regimen changed.
+If your symptoms don't improve after 4 to 6 weeks, be candid with your doctor.
+Your may need a higher dose or a different medicine.

 Also, antidepressants may stop working in a small number of people who have been taking them for a while.

 According to the FDA, there is no difference in the strength, safety, or quality of generic vs. brand-name drugs.